Bruneau Dunes State Park Observatory

 About the observatory

 Bruneau Dunes State Park is located 60 miles southeast of Boise, Idaho, and is home to dark night skies.
 Bruneau Dunes State Park has been hosting nightly astronomy stargazing programs for decades and is a continued source of educational inspiration for all generations.
-Its educational campus includes the Steele Reece Education Center, a 30’ observatory with 24” Dobsonian telescope.
+Its educational campus includes the Steele Reece Education Center, a 30’ observatory with a 24” Dobsonian telescope.
 This project, completed in 2023, adds a new state-of-the-art observatory capable of entirely remote operation.

 Veritas Maintenance based in Idaho partnered with Sea West to design and build the new world-class Bruneau Dunes State Park Observatory.
 At the heart of this new observatory is a PlaneWave CDK700 observatory system that is enclosed in a fully automated 20.5’ Ash-Dome.
 Supporting the observatory are an all-sky camera and weather station.
 These two components are vital for protecting the observatory during entirely remote operation.